-Activity Evidence that supports this approach Challenge number(s) addressed Cognitive Science training for all staff Cognitive load theory is a theory of how the human brain learns and stores knowledge.
-The theory is supported by a large number of RCTs, and has significant implications for teaching practice.
-Cognitive load research demonstrates that instructional methods are most effective when designed to fit within the known limits of working memory, and therefore strongly supports guided models of instruction.
-Cognitive load theory offers a range of evidence-based recommendations for educational practice, especially for teaching novice learners in 'technical' subjects such as mathematics, science and technology.
-1,3, Instructional coaching Working 1:1 with staff to develop areas of teaching practice specific to them as individuals.
-1,3 Challenge Wheel pedagogy Leaders of more successful schools emphasise the importance of 'quality teaching first'.
-They aim to provide a consistently high standard, through setting expectations, monitoring performance, tailoring teaching and support to suit their pupils and sharing 1,3

-1

-best practice.
-This approach is supported by a body of research

-which has found that good teachers

-are especially important for pupils

-from disadvantaged backgrounds.

-For disadvantaged students the

-difference between an effective

-teacher and an ineffective teacher is

-a whole year's learning.

-Development of For students to succeed in a particular 1,3,51

-Knowledge Organiser area, they must have a foundation of 1,0,01

-factual knowledge, understand those

-groups. facts in the context of a conceptual

-framework and organise knowledge in

-order to facilitate retrieval and

-application (Bransford et al., 2000).

-Development of maths 1,3,4

-mastery into another which indicate that, on average, 1,0,4

-year group and for new mastery learning approaches are

-staff effective, leading to an additional five

-months' progress.

-4 Matrix-data analysis More efficient tracking of student 4,6

-tool outcomes -,-

-Mintclass Improved strategy information in the 4,6

-hands of classroom teachers,

-monitorable.

-Question level analysis Research evidence about feedback 1,3,5

-and Knowledge was part of the rationale for

-Organiser breakdown Assessment for Learning (AfL).
-One

-evaluation of AfL indicated an impact

-of half of a GCSE grade per student

-per subject is achievable, which

-would be in line with the wider

-Ob all and a second evidence about feedback

-Challenge for all pedagogy, Challenge High quality teaching is the most important way to improve the attainment 1,3

-pedagogy, Challenge Wheel, Curriculum, of disadvantaged pupils.
-Ensuring that

-pedagogy sessions, CPD pupils from all backgrounds have access

-and lesson observations, to high quality teaching is crucial for

-clear assessment social mobility.

-guidelines

-Davidson ( C " For descentable 9

-Development of pupil Fundamentally, the underlying 1,3,

-metacognitive strategies supposition is that metacognition and

-SRL are important to learning, and thus raise attainment, and various studies have established that SRL, and in particular metacognition, has a significant impact on students' academic performance, on top of ability or prior achievement (e.g. Hacker, Dunlosky, & Graesser, 2009; Ponitz et al, 2008; Pressley & Harris, 2006).
-Veenman et al (2004) and Veenman & Spaans (cited in Veenman et al., 2006, p.
-6) EEF 2020 English Mastery English Mastery provides a knowledge-rich curriculum aiming to help teachers establish students' progress and effectively plan English lessons throughout Key Stage 3.
-The curriculum has four pedagogical pillars rooted in cognitive and educational research: 1) emphasising accumulation of knowledge, 2) discrete grammar teaching, 3) systematic instruction of Tier 2 vocabulary (high frequency/multiple meaning words), and 4) use of standardised, norm-referenced student work.
-There are different pathways for children reaching age-related expectations and those working below expectations.
-EEF evidence shows the impact of mastery learning approaches is an additional five months' progress, on average, over the course of a year.
-1,3,5
+Activity Evidence that supports this approach Challenge addressed number(s)

+Cognitive load theory is a theory of how the 1,3,

+Cognitive Science training human brain learns and stores knowledge.

+for all staff The theory is supported by a large number

+of RCTs, and has significant implications for

+teaching practice.

+Cognitive load research demonstrates that

+instructional methods are most effective

+when designed to fit within the known limits

+of working memory, and therefore strongly

+supports guided models of instruction.

+Cognitive load theory offers a range of

+evidence-based recommendations for

+educational practice, especially for teaching

+novice learners in 'technical' subjects such

+as mathematics, science and technology.

+Instructional coaching Working 1:1 with staff to develop areas of 1,3

+teaching practice specific to them as ,

+individuals.

+Challenge Wheel pedagogy Leaders of more successful schools 1,3

+emphasise the importance of 'quality ,-

+teaching first'.
+They aim to provide a

+consistently high standard, through setting expectations, monitoring performance, tailoring teaching and support to suit their pupils and sharing best practice.
+This approach is supported by a body of research which has found that good teachers are especially important for pupils from disadvantaged backgrounds.
+For disadvantaged students the difference between an effective teacher and an ineffective teacher is a whole year's learning.
+Development of Knowledge Organiser Strategy in all year groups.
+For students to succeed in a particular area, they must have a foundation of factual knowledge, understand those facts in the context of a conceptual framework and organise knowledge in order to facilitate retrieval and application (Bransford et al., 2000).
+1,3,51 Question level analysis and Knowledge Organiser breakdown Research evidence about feedback was part of the rationale for Assessment for Learning (AfL).
+One evaluation of AfL indicated an impact of half of a GCSE grade per student per subject is achievable, which would be in line with the wider evidence about feedback 1,3,5 Challenge for all pedagogy, Challenge Wheel, Curriculum, pedagogy sessions, CPD and lesson observations, clear assessment guidelines High quality teaching is the most important way to improve the attainment of disadvantaged pupils.
+Ensuring that pupils from all backgrounds have access to high quality teaching is crucial for social mobility.
+1,3 Development of pupil metacognitive strategies Fundamentally, the underlying supposition is that metacognition and SRL are important to learning, and thus raise attainment, and various studies have established that SRL, and in particular metacognition, has a significant impact on students' academic 1,3,

+performance, on top of ability or prior

+achievement (e.g. Hacker, Dunlosky, &

+Graesser, 2009; Ponitz et al, 2008; Pressley &

+Harris, 2006).
+Veenman et al (2004) and

+Veenman & Spaans (cited in Veenman et al.,

+2006, p.
+6) EEF 2020

+English Mastery English Mastery provides a knowledge-rich 1,3,5

+curriculum aiming to help teachers establish

+students' progress and effectively plan

+English lessons throughout Key Stage 3.
+The

+curriculum has four pedagogical pillars

+rooted in cognitive and educational research:

+1) emphasising accumulation of knowledge,

+2) discrete grammar teaching,

+3) systematic instruction of Tier 2 vocabulary

+(high frequency/multiple meaning words),

+and

+4) use of standardised, norm-referenced

+student work.

+There are different pathways for children

+reaching age-related expectations and those

+working below expectations.

+EEF evidence shows the impact of mastery

+learning approaches is an additional five

+months' progress, on average, over the

+course of a year.